jongs/jongs.github.io/_posts/2021-01-23-diffusion-of-power.md

  Stuart Kaufman has a beautiful way of thinking about the edge of chaos.
 For him the context is biology, but I believe it applies to power as well: “Matter has managed to evolve as best it can.
 And we are at home in the universe.
 It’s not Panglossian, because there’s a lot of pain.
 You can go extinct, or broke.
 But here we are on the edge of chaos because that’s where, on average, we all do the best”

-At times when when the alternatives seem to be the conservation of power structures or their complete destruction, I think finding creative ways to diffuse power is an important, interesting, and profitable endeavor.
+At times when  the alternatives seem to be the conservation of power structures or their complete destruction, I think finding creative ways to diffuse power is an important, interesting, and profitable endeavor.